http-jwt

 Validating roles

 @middy/http-jwt only verifies the signature and standard claims (iss, aud, exp, nbf).
 Role / scope / permission claims are application-specific and intentionally left to userland.
-The following inline middleware reads the decoded payload from request.context (under payloadKey) and rejects the request when the required role is missing.
+The following inline middleware reads the decoded payload from request.internal (under payloadKey) and rejects the request when the required role is missing.

 import middy from '@middy/core'